Best Apple MacBooks

 What should you compare first in this category?

-Start with the non-negotiables for this kind of by brand: performance, portability, display size, and price.
+Start with the non-negotiables for this kind of shopping shortcuts: performance, portability, display size, and price.
 Once those are aligned, compare smaller quality-of-life details like ports, keyboard feel, battery life, and thermals.

 How much RAM is enough?